hekonsek/rxjava-view/readme.md

 This project provides materialized view extensions to RxJava.
 It allows you to generate (and access) materialized views from stream of events.

+## Documentation

 Right now RxJava View project supports the following types of materialized views:
 - document views (i.e. mapping stream  of events into persistence store supporting JSON-like data types)

-## Usage

 ### Document views

+Document views materialize incoming events into a persistence engined based on documents i.e. JSON-like data types.
+It could be MongoDB, PostgreSQL JSON, Cassandra, ElasticSearch and many more.
+Document views operate on Java maps as a way to represent documents.

-First of all in order to start using in-memory document view, add an appropriate dependency to your Maven project.
-For example for in-memory document view:
+First of all in order to start using document view, add an appropriate dependency to your Maven project.
+For example for in-memory document view add the following entry:

 ```
 <dependency>